Manage Your HFS Contract

 Room and Board charges for each semester that a student has an accepted HFS Contract will be posted to the student's LionPATH account.
 If there is a change to a student's room assignment that has a different room rate, the charge/credit will be applied to the student's account based on a prorated amount.
 The housing deposit submitted during the acceptance process will be applied on the student's fall semester bill as a credit towards the room rate.
 If the student decides to not attend Penn State, the housing deposit will not be refunded.

 Housing and Food Service (HFS) Contracts are offered for a full academic year.
-Partial-year HFS Contracts are available for students who are planning to graduate early or who will be away from campus for study abroad, student teaching, an internship, a co-op, or a leave of absence.
+Students who are planning to graduate early or who will be away from campus for study abroad, student teaching, an internship, a co-op, or a leave of absence, will accept a HFS Contract for the entire academic year.

-Once a student files an intent to graduate, schedules study abroad, or files a leave of absence, the student can submit a HFS Contract Cancellation request in eLiving.
+Once a student files an intent to graduate, schedules study abroad, or files a leave of absence in LionPATH, the student can submit a HFS Contract Cancellation request in eLiving.
 Once the student's LionPATH account is confirmed, the HFS Contract will be cancelled for the semester the student will be away from campus.
 No cancellation fee will be charged.

 Spring Semester Only Housing

-Students who need housing for spring semester will be able to add their name to the Housing Waitlist in eLiving beginning at noon, October 1.
-HFS Contracts will be offered throughout November and December; a student will be able to self-select a room assignment from available space.
+Students who need housing for spring semester will be able to add their name to the On-Campus Housing Waitlist in eLiving beginning at noon, October 1.
+HFS Contracts will be offered throughout November and December on Monday afternoons; a student will be able to self-select a room assignment from available space.
+If the student accepts the HFS Contract after the Open Room process, the Housing Assignment Office will process a room assignment.

 HFS Contract Cancelations